In Baytown, Texas, top things to do include many outdoor options that are great for families.

-FULL DISCLOSURE: This post was part of a sponsored project in conjunction with members of the TEXAS TRAVEL ALLIANCE to feature their members.
-The partnership included lodging, food & beverage and compensation for the trip.
-The opinions reflected are honest and based upon the individual blogger experience.
+Full Disclosure: This post was part of a sponsored project in conjunction with members of the TTA to feature their members.
+The partnership included lodging, meals, and compensation.
+The opinions reflected here are honest and based upon the individual blogger’s experience.

 Get Started with Geocaching and Art

-A nice way to navigate around and discover new things to do is using the Baytown Geotour and the official passport (available online and in a printable version).
-The Geocaching is an in-person interactive treasure hunting game around the city of Baytown using your smartphone or any other GPS enabled-device.
+An excellent way to navigate around and discover new things to do is using the Baytown Geotour and the official passport (available online and in a printable version).
+Geocaching is an in-person interactive treasure hunting game around the city of Baytown using your smartphone or any other GPS-enabled device.
 It’s just like a treasure hunt!
-You will find 31 different Geocaches on the Family, History or in the Nature Together Geotour!
+You will find 31 different Geocaches on the Family, History, or in the Nature Together Geotour!
 You can follow a theme or try to find them all.
 Earn points and prizes!

 Art Venture: it’s part of the Baytown Geocaching adventure but focused on public art.
-You will visit 9 public locations that include murals, sculptures, etc. Install the “Adventure Lab” mobile app and search “Baytown’s Art-Venture Lab“.
+You will visit nine public locations that include murals, sculptures, etc. Install the “Adventure Lab” mobile app and search “Baytown’s Art-Venture Lab.”

-- Umbrella Alley: like several other cities in the world, Baytown has a fun outdoor immersive art installation for perfect Instagrammable pictures or silly TikTok clips.
+- Umbrella Alley: like several other cities globally, Baytown has a fun outdoor immersive art installation for perfect Instagrammable pictures or silly TikTok clips.
 Enjoy colorful hanging umbrellas surrounded by beautiful murals in Downtown Baytown.

-- Bayland Marina: a Texas Gulf Coast marina in the Upper Galveston Bay near Morgans Point with an amazing view of the Fred Hartman bridge at the background.
-Recently renovated, there are numerous options no matter what size boat you have.
+- Bayland Marina: a Texas Gulf Coast marina in the Upper Galveston Bay near Morgans Point with a fantastic view of the Fred Hartman bridge in the background.
+Recently renovated, there are numerous options, no matter what size boat you have.

-- Fishing: catching a fish or two is a big thing in Baytown!
-Fresh or saltwater, there are many places where you can fish by boat or land.
+- Fishing in Baytown: catching a fish or two is a big thing in Baytown!
+Fresh or saltwater, there are many places to fish by boat or land.
 It’s all about finding that spot!
-Roseland Park, Eddie V. Gray Wetlands Education Center and Baytown Nature Center are some local favorites!
+Roseland Park, Eddie V. Gray Wetlands Education Center, and Baytown Nature Center are some local favorites!
 Remember: Fishing licenses are required in many areas of Texas.
 Check this website for requirements for fishing licenses in Texas.

-- Art League Painted Windows: Frida Kahlo portrait, Salvador Dali, a smiling Mona Lisa are some of a few famous paintings recreated and placed as windows in a brick building.
+- Art League Painted Windows: Frida Kahlo portrait, Salvador Dali, a smiling Mona Lisa are some famous paintings recreated and placed as windows in a brick building.
 My daughter Chloe loves it!
-Located at the back of the Art League.
+It’s located at the back of the Art League.

 - Bird watching: Baytown is a wildlife sanctuary with more than 100 bird species for nature lovers and anybody looking for outdoor activities.
-Some are common, and some are rare, just keep an eye!
+Some are common, and some are rare – keep an eye open!
 Take the Bird Watching Challenge.

-- Roseland Park: free park with a walking trail, two boat ramps, fishing piers, covered playgrounds, many picnic areas, BBQ pits, public restrooms, sand volleyball court, covered basketball court and two pavilions.
+- Roseland Park: free parking with a walking trail, two boat ramps, fishing piers, covered playgrounds, many picnic areas, BBQ pits, public restrooms, sand volleyball court, covered basketball court, and two pavilions

 - Downtown Art District: is located in the Texas Avenue area; walk and immerse yourself in a modern art experience with bright murals.
 It’s free and great for photo opportunities!

-If you are a Foodie or you are traveling for that taste of place, Baytown offers delicious options like:
+If you are a Foodie or are traveling for that taste of place, Baytown offers delicious options: